Why did I receive the IAM error "AWS was not able to validate the provided access credentials" in some AWS Regions?

 For instructions, see change the Region compatibility of session tokens for the global endpoint.

-Important: New tokens have more characters than previous versions.
+Important: Version 2 tokens include more characters than version 1.
 This might affect the existing systems where you temporarily store tokens.